The Royal Swordsmen

-The Royal Swordsmen is a Chinese wuxia television series directed by Deng Yancheng and Wei Liyuan, starring Roger Kwok, Li Yapeng, Wallace Huo, Michelle Ye, Damian Lau, Tammy Chen, Gao Yuanyuan and Eva Huang.
+The Royal Swordsmen (literally Number One Under Heaven) is a 2005 wuxia television series directed by Deng Yancheng and Wei Liyuan.
+A mainland Chinese, Taiwanese and Hong Kong co-production, it starred an ensemble cast from all three regions including Roger Kwok, Li Yapeng, Wallace Huo, Michelle Ye, Damian Lau, Tammy Chen, Gao Yuanyuan, and Eva Huang.
+Set in 17th-century China during the Ming dynasty, it follows four martial artists who are recruited to serve as elite secret service agents dedicated to protecting the emperor.
 It was first shown on Shenzhen Media Group's Drama Channel on 30 January 2005.

-Plot
+Synopsis

-The series is set in China during the Ming dynasty.
+The series is set in 17th-century China during the Ming dynasty.
 Zhu Wushi, the Emperor's uncle, had received an order from the previous emperor to set up a secret service to protect the monarchy.
 One of the most formidable martial artists in the jianghu himself, Zhu has recruited four elite agents who are known by their code names: "Heaven One", "Mysterious One", "Earth One", and "Yellow One".

 "Heaven One" is the calm and cool-headed Duan Tianya, who was raised by Zhu as his godson and sent to Japan to learn ninjutsu from the Iga School.
 While he was in Japan, he had a romantic relationship with Yukihime, a daughter of Yagyū Tajima-no-Kami, the patriarch of the influential Yagyū clan.
 He also met Nemuri Kyōshirō and learnt kenjutsu from him.
 However, he became an enemy of the Yagyū clan after taking revenge against Yukihime's brother, who had murdered Nemuri.
 Torn between her family and her lover, Yukihime ultimately sacrificed herself to prevent her father from killing Duan in a duel.
-Years later, Duan encounters Yukihime's sister and starts a romance with her, drawing him into another conflict with the Yagyū clan.
+Years later, Duan encounters Yukihime's sister and starts a romantic relationship with her, drawing him into another conflict with the Yagyū clan.

 "Mysterious One" is the beautiful and intelligent Shangguan Haitang, who is well-versed in various skills and arts, including medicine and astronomy.
 Like Duan, she was raised by Zhu as his goddaughter and trained by him in martial arts.
-She is in charge of an organisation made up of experts who are considered "Number Ones" in their respective trades, fields and professions.
+She is in charge of an organisation made up of experts who are considered "Number Ones" in their respective trades, fields, and professions.
 Through the organisation, she helps her godfather gather intelligence and scout for talents to join the secret service.